 The University strives to create an environment that is accessible and inclusive for all employees.
 The DRC partners with University departments to eliminate barriers to access and promote inclusion.
 The DRC is also the primary point of contact for employees regarding access issues and requests for reasonable accommodations.

-The Workplace Access staff are available to speak with employees who would like information about requesting reasonable accommodations.
-After consultation, if an employee decides to move forward with requesting an accommodation, s/he will be provided with two forms to submit: an Accommodation Request Form and a Medical Provider Form.
+If an employee decides to request an accommodation, she must submit an Accommodation Request Form and may be required to submit a Medical Provider Form.
 Once submitted, these forms will be maintained at the DRC and kept confidential.

 The DRC will make a determination about whether an employee is eligible for accommodations.
 If an employee is eligible, the DRC will engage in an interactive process to determine if the accommodation request is reasonable.
 The DRC will consult with the employee, the employee’s supervisor, and other individuals as appropriate to gather information about the essential functions of the employee’s job and whether implementing the accommodation request would pose an undue hardship for the University.
 Based on the information gathered, the DRC will make a determination about whether the accommodation requested is reasonable and will communicate its determination in writing to the employee and supervisor.